Step 1: Eligibility Information

 Standing Committee proceedings are recorded.
 The applicant has the right to counsel, an opportunity to subpoena witnesses, present evidence, and cross-examine witnesses.
 Since the applicant has the burden of showing requisite fitness, the applicant will proceed first, followed by bar counsel and questions from the members of the Standing Committee.

-The Standing Committee report and recommendation are forwarded to the Board of Law Examiners.
+The Standing Committee report and recommendation is forwarded to the Board of Law Examiners.
 When the Standing Committee recommends against admission of the applicant, the entire record of the Standing Committee proceedings (transcript, exhibits, prehearing notice, opinion) is sent to the Board of Law Examiners.
 The Board of Law Examiners is not bound by the recommendation of the Standing Committee, but will review any report that shows that an applicant lacks the necessary character and fitness.
 The applicant may request a de novo hearing before the Board of Law Examiners.